Bungoma County

-Bungoma County is a county in the former Western Province of Kenya.
-Its capital is Bungoma town.
-It has a population of 1,670,570 of which 812,146 are males 858,389 females as per the 2019 census and an area of 2,069 km2.
+Bungoma County is a county in the former Western Province of Kenya with its capital in Bungoma town.
+It has a population of 1,670,570 of which 812,146 are males and 858,389 are females as per the 2019 census.
+The county has an area of 2,069 km2.
 It has nine constituencies, namely: Bumula, Kabuchai, Kanduyi, Kimilili, Mt.
-Elgon, Sirisia, Tongaren, Webuye East and Webuye West.
+Elgon, Sirisia, Tongaren, Webuye East, and Webuye West.

 The economy of Bungoma County is mainly agricultural, centering on the sugarcane and maize industries.
-The area experiences high rainfall throughout the year, and is home to several large rivers, which are used for small-scale irrigation.
+The area experiences high rainfall throughout the year and is home to several large rivers, which are used for small-scale irrigation.

 People

 The Bukusu people, who occupy much of the county, are resilient and flamboyant people who stood up against British rule in the late 19th century.
 In a war that erupted at Lumboka and eventually ended at Chetambe, near Webuye, the Bukusu bitterly resisted the British.
 They are farmers who practice both livestock and crop farming.
-And an early British traveler described them as such when he visited in 1876 "on the East of the Mountain, there are the Bukusu who are greater bandu befwe navasima.
+An early British traveler described them as such when he visited in 1876 "on the East of the Mountain, there are the Bukusu who are greater bandu befwe navasima.